-Low protein flours work best for pies because they yields a more tender crust.
-The higher the protein content of flour, the tougher the dough.
+Low protein flours work best for pies because they yield a more tender crust.
+The higher the protein content of the flour, the tougher the dough.

 - Pastry flour (8-10% protein) for a super tender pie crust, but it is more delicate and may be a bit more difficult for beginners to handle.

-- All purpose flour (11-12%) is a good middle-ground flour and also works well for pie crust.
+- All-purpose flour (11-12%) is a good middle-ground flour and also works well for pie crust.
 This is my favorite flour that is only available in the south (or online!).

 - Bread flour (~13-14% protein) yields a tougher result, so I don’t recommend bread flour for this recipe.